 - 2 tablespoons melted butter

 - 2 tablespoons parmesan cheese

-Heat oven to 350 degrees.
-Prepare a 9x13 baking dish by spraying with cooking spray.
+- Heat oven to 350° F. Prepare a 9x13 baking dish by spraying with cooking spray.

-Stir in chicken and peas and mix to combine.
-Pour into the prepared dish.
+- Stir in chicken and peas and mix to combine.
+Spread evenly into the prepared dish.